juyongdo/pycape/docs/tutorials/submit_linear_regression_job.md

 - Approve and reject model computation jobs.
 - View the metrics or weights of the trained model, depending on your role in the project.

-We'll use the [Cape UI](https://demo.capeprivacy.com) to setup and review actvity in the project.
+We'll use the [Cape UI](https://demo.capeprivacy.com) to set up and review activity in the project.

-We'll also use the [`cape-ds`](https://github.com/capeprivacy/cape-ds) Python library to create and review pointers to datasets or [`DataViews`](/libraries/cape-ds/reference#capedataview), and create [`Tasks`](/libraries/cape-ds/reference#capetask), Cape Python objects that contain instructions for how to train a model using the data provided, and review [`Jobs`](/libraries/cape-ds/reference#capejob), in order to track the status of the training, and view the results of the trained model.
+We'll also use the [`cape-ds`](https://github.com/capeprivacy/cape-ds) Python library to create and review pointers to datasets or [`DataViews`](/libraries/cape-ds/reference#capedataview), create [`Tasks`](/libraries/cape-ds/reference#capetask), which are Cape Python objects that contain instructions on how to train a model using the data provided, and review [`Jobs`](/libraries/cape-ds/reference#capejob) in order to track the status of the training, and view the results of the trained model.

 ## Project Setup